Sparkleleuk/Sustainability_Matters/_posts/2018-08-30-california.markdown

 ### California plans its electricity grid to be 100% carbon-free by 2045

-California's state legislators <a href="https://www.nytimes.com/2018/08/28/business/energy-environment/california-clean-energy.html?rref=collection%2Fsectioncollection%2Fbusiness&action=click&contentCollection=business&region=rank&module=package&version=highlights&contentPlacement=13&pgtype=sectionfront" target="_blank">voted</a> on August 28 to require that 100% of the state's electricity come from renewable energy in 27 years.
+California's state legislators <a href="https://www.nytimes.com/2018/08/28/business/energy-environment/california-clean-energy.html?rref=collection%2Fsectioncollection%2Fbusiness&action=click&contentCollection=business&region=rank&module=package&version=highlights&contentPlacement=13&pgtype=sectionfront" target="_blank">voted</a> on August 28 for a bill mandating that 100% of the state's electricity come from renewable energy in 27 years.
 California's State Assembly also voted to increase the use of renewable energy from 50% to 60% by 2030.
 Legislators voted 44-33 in favor of the bill.

 #### Who supported?

-The bill was put forward by Democratic State Senator Kevin de León who is running against Senator Dianne Feinstein in the November mid-term elections.
-Former Governor Arnold Schwarzenegger, a Republican, and former Vice President Al Gore also gave the thumbs up.
-Supporters say the push for more renewable energy will not only be climate friendly, it will create jobs and boost the state economy.
+The bill was put forward by Democratic State Senator Kevin de León who is running against a fellow Dem, Senator Dianne Feinstein, in the November mid-term elections.
+Former Governor Arnold Schwarzenegger, a Republican, and former Vice President Al Gore, a Democrat, also gave the thumbs up.
+Supporters say the push for more renewable energy will not only be climate-friendly, it will create jobs and boost the state economy.

 #### Who's skeptical?